Quality Inn Central

 Arts & Museums

-The Shaker Heritage Society is a non-profit organization founded with an aim to promote and preserve the very first Shaker settlement of the nation.
-The members of this society undertake variety of activities and events to educate and inform people about the Shakers, their culture and other facts.
+The Shaker Movement or more technically the United Society of Believers in Christ's Second Appearing, was an offshoot branch of the Quakers and in this part of upstate NY, Watervliet (present-day Colonie) was called home.
+Today, the Shaker Heritage Society is a non-profit organization that aims to promote and preserve this very first Shaker settlement in the nation.
+The society holds different activities and events to educate people about the Shakers, their culture and other facts.
 Craft fairs, workshops, concerts, dramas and much more are organized throughout the year.
-For more details, check their website.

-The Albany Institute of History & Art is dedicated to the preservation of the history of the Upper Hudson River Valley.
-The variety of exhibits range from that of local products to masterpieces of the Hudson River Valley School.
-Impressionist art hangs besides contemporary artworks by some of New York's best artists as well as furniture produced in the state.
-There are always changing exhibits, openings and shows, so check out their website for upcoming events and special conferences that happen on site.
+The Albany Institute of History & Art is dedicated to the preservation of the Upper Hudson River Valley's history.
+The variety of exhibits range from local craftsmanship to works from the influential Hudson River Valley School with founder Thomas Cole at the forefront.
+In addition to local oeuvres, impressionist art hangs besides contemporary, all enclosed within one of upstate New York's best museums.
+Of course like many museums, there are always changing exhibits, openings and shows, however most of the permanent collection presents work from the 17th-Century to present.

 Operated by the New Netherland Museum, the Half Moon is a reproduction of the 85-foot ship that Henry Hudson sailed from Holland to the New World in 1609.
 This living history museum sometimes docks and offers tours in Albany.

-The Empire State Plaza Art Collection is one of the great modern art collections not housed in a gallery or museum.
-The 92 artworks are located in the underground Concourse, lining the main pathway connecting the various government buildings in this 98-acre public space.
+The Empire State Plaza Art Collection is a great modern art collection that isn't located in a fancy gallery or museum.
+In fact, the 92 artworks are located in the underground concourse and they line the main pathway which connects various government buildings in this 98-acre public space.
 Some of the artists included are Paul Jerkins, Robert Motherwell, Adolph Gottlieb and Alexander Calder.
 Thanks to Governor Nelson Rockefeller's interest in patronizing the arts, this impressive public art collection was made possible.

-The USS Slater is a World War II destroyer ship that sits comfortably docked on the Hudson River.
-Visitors can board the ship, which is the only restored destroyer escort afloat in the USA.
-Explore where and how sailors lived and check out every corner of this ship.
+The USS Slater is a World War II destroyer that is comfortably docked on the Hudson River.
+The USS Slater was used during World War II to battle Nazi U-Boats in the North Atlantic.
+The USS Slater is the only one of these destroyer escorts still afloat in the USA, after an extensive 15 year restoration.
+Visitors can explore where the sailors lived and check out every corner of this ship with one of the amazingly informative guided tours.

 The main office building of Burden Iron Works, functions as a museum getting visitors acquainted with industrialization process that changed Troy in the 19th Century.
 The building, constructed in the 1880s, is a red brick structure with a prominent octagonal cupola perched atop it.
 The exhibits on display are artifacts that were once used in the manufacturing of iron.
 Visits to Burden Iron Works Museum are by appointment only, call ahead for further details.